alexdowad/alexdowad.github.io/_posts/2024-08-25-guard-against-infinite-loops.markdown

 ## What is a “non-trivial loop”?

-In this article, a “non-trivial loop” is any loop which forces the author to stop and think in order to convince themselves that it will eventually terminate.
+In this article, a “non-trivial loop” means any loop which forces the author to stop and think in order to convince themselves that it will eventually terminate.
 A loop which uses an index variable to count up to a constant value is definitely trivial:

 ```c
 for (int i = 0; i < 10; i++) {